 Share and post.
-Even better, make your own “I want to be…” class video and share it with parents!
+Even better, make your own “I want to be…” class video and share it with parents on your school website!!

 Invite students to think about a time and place they would like to visit if they could be in a time machine.
 Allow them time to create word maps, drawings or short notes to help them visualize their selections.
 Once they have done this, divide students into pairs and have them interview each other, asking their partner the following questions: